mlflow/mlflow/docs/source/llms/deployments/index.rst

    utilize the **MLflow deployments API**.
 This major update involves changes to API endpoints and standardization for Large Language Models, both custom and SaaS-based.
 Users currently utilizing MLflow AI Gateway should refer to the new documentation for migration guidelines and familiarize themselves with the updated API structure.
+See :ref:`gateway-migration` for migration.

 The MLflow Deployments Server is a powerful tool designed to streamline the usage and management of various large language model (LLM) providers, such as OpenAI and Anthropic, within an organization.